nesanders/cawastemap/README.md

 This site hosts maps which are dependent on geojson files developed by Glue Solutions.
 The `bash` script `sync_map_files.sh` can be used to pull the latest versions of these from the Glue Solutions repository.

+## Publishing

+This Pelican site instance was developed with `make`.
+To publish, use `make publish` and then push the changed `docs` files to the repository.